hyurl/id2port/README.md

 as long as you continue calling `next()` until all ports are viewed, but it will skip some well-known ports as module [well-known-ports](https://github.com/bengreenier/well-known-ports) suggests.

+## Notes

+This module doesn't detect if the returning port is being used or not, you must do detect it yourself.